Ultimate List of Things to Do in Atlanta with Kids

 Sweetwater Creek State Park

 Families who enjoy the outdoors may wish to visit Sweetwater Creek State Park for a variety of outdoor activities including geocaching, hiking, boating, camping and fishing.
 Located just 15 miles from Atlanta, this is a great spot to teach the kids to bait that hook on one of two dedicated fishing docks.
-Fun tip: many films and shows have used the park and the mill ruins as a filming location.
+Fun tip: Many films and shows have used the park and the mill ruins as a filming location.

 Golf in Atlanta

 Golf has become more popular with multiple generations playing the game.
 Atlanta has its share of golf courses that welcome golfers of all ages.
 Check out Cross Creek Golf Club and John A. White Golf Course in the metro area.
 If your golfers are a bit smaller or less serious about the game, try a game of putt-putt at The Fringe, Skyline Park, Great Locomotive Chase at Stone Mountain Park or Mountasia.
-Great options is the weather is not the greatest are indoor locations including Topgolf, Puttshack and Lunar Golf.
+Great options if the weather is not the greatest are indoor locations including Topgolf, Puttshack and Lunar Golf.

-In-town Atlanta Hiking
+Intown Atlanta Hiking

-Nestled near Downtown, Piedmont Park is an urban green space, which hosts several miles of paved paths suitable for walking, running, biking and inline skating.
+Nestled in Midtown, Piedmont Park is an urban green space, which hosts several miles of paved paths suitable for walking, running, biking and inline skating.
 In addition, the acres of lawn are perfect for soccer, Frisbees and play.
 Pack a lunch and spread a blanket under the trees.
 Piedmont also offers lighted hard courts for a variety of sports in addition to softball and soccer fields and a swim center.

 Skateboard Parks and Bike Parks

 Most kids love any opportunity to ride their bikes or jump on a skateboard, and Atlanta is full of great places to roll along.
-Explore Atlanta BeltLine on wheels, visit Old Fourth Ward Skatepark, which has features for every level.
+Explore the Atlanta BeltLine on wheels, visit Old Fourth Ward Skatepark, which has features for every level.
 Many of Atlanta’s parks have extensive trails that are suitable for bicycling, skating and more.

 Smith Gilbert Gardens